jettblu/bluWeb/blog/keys.md

 - Portable social profiles that we control
 - Global money transfers in seconds, for pennies

 Asymmetric cryptography has given us the keys to an online kingdom: a world where we control what we share and what we own.
 But it’s up to us as builders to make this dream a reality.
 The status quo won’t change until everyone has a public-private key pair that can be used with ease.

-If we don’t take action now, then soon the gates will become a cage.
+If we don’t take action soon, then the gates will become a cage.
 And we won’t be able to get out, because we let someone else control our public-private key pair.